Cost Per Acquisition vs. Cost Per Lead: Key Differences Explained

 What is Cost Per Acquisition (CPA)?

-Cost Per Acquisition (CPA) is a metric that measures the cost of acquiring a paying customer.
-Unlike CPL, which tracks leads, CPA focuses on the end goal—converting leads into actual customers who make a purchase or subscribe to a service.
+Cost Per Acquisition (CPA) measures the cost of acquiring a paying customer.
+Unlike CPL, which tracks leads, CPA focuses on converting leads into customers.

 How to Calculate CPA